Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 Business Journey Observability, is the Customer, Product and Services Paths, including all Internal Processes & External Dependencies, needed to meet a customer’s expectation and or service agreement.
 Pathpoing is Business Journey Observability.

-Pathpoint will work in nearly any New Relic account.
-And each Pathpoint is divided into; Stages, Steps and Touchpoints.

  ```diff
 - Pathpoint will work in nearly any New Relic account.
 And each Pathpoint is divided into; Stages, Steps and Touchpoints.